andreasorrentino1998/AS-StarUML-Cpp/README.md

 Fixes:
 - Generates documentation for method return types (description was missing in v1.0.0)
+- Correct struct members indentation when docs generation is enabled.
 - Removed an extra space generated after "public:", "protected:", and "private:" strings.
 - Removed the `void` type from class constructors.